-Green Curtain Theatre productions is seeking submissions for short plays or monologues to be performed initially as a staged rehearsed readings in February/March in West London as part of a “Shows from the Songs Night”.
+Green Curtain Theatre productions is seeking submissions for short plays or monologues to be performed initially as a staged rehearsed readings as part of a “Shows from the Songs Night”.
 We are hoping to develop some of the successful plays into full performances later in the year as part of a festival.

 The plays must be take their inspiration from a song in such a way as the audience can relate the piece directly back to the song.